10up/headstartwp/site/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 };
 ```

-Note that this is essentially replacing the “p” tag with a native “Text” component. “children” in this context represent text nodes that are processed via the “RawText” block.
+Note that this is essentially replacing the "p" tag with a native "Text" component. "children" in this context represent text nodes that are processed via the "RawText" block.
 If we didn’t render children here, RawText block would never be executed for this paragraph.
-It’s a recursive logic!
+It’s recursive logic!

 ## Heading Block

-The heading block is very similar, we leverage the “level” prop that’s automatically passed by the HeadingBlock component.
+The heading block is very similar, we leverage the "level" prop that’s automatically passed by the HeadingBlock component.
 We use it to create a dynamic class name that contains the style for the heading.

 ```js
 import { /* ... */, Text} from "react-native";